mjmotojohnson/P4Flex/demo/README.md

 		p4 flex clone -V projA -P snapA wsA

-4. When users are done with the workspace, P4 users can remove the cloned workspace.
+4. When users are done with the workspace, P4 users can remove the cloned workspace, followed by the snapshots if they will not be used again.

 		p4 flex clone -d wsA
+		p4 flex snapshot -V projA -d snapA

 5. P4 flex admin is the only user allowed to delete the volume template since deleting volume will delete all snapshots/template.
 This command will fail if there are cloned workspace associated with this volume.